Parents and Friends Association

 How Can I Help?

-Seven Ways Parents Can Help The School/P&F
+Six Ways Parents Can Help The School/P&F

 - Support your children’s teachers.
 Most teachers from time to time, appreciate some extra assistance.
 There is a special need for parent assistance in the younger grades to help with literacy/reading programmes.
 Parents are needed to help with excursions, camps and other school activities.
 You may have a special skill such as music that can be utilised.
 Introduce yourself to your children’s teachers and see if there is any way you can assist.